our Research team

 ryurora[at]unist.ac.kr

-Jay is a second year student at the University of Washington.
+Jay is a fourth year at the Unversity of Washington studying neuroscience and neural computation and engineering at the University of Washington.
 He is pursuing research in hopes of furthering his abilities as a scientist and contributing to research about the treatment of neurodegenerative diseases.
 In his free time, Jay enjoys reading and spending time with friends and family.

 Email: jayjang[at]uw.edu